Filming in Weymouth

 The film has an all star cast, including Fionn Whitehead, Tom Hardy, Cillian Murphy, Kenneth Branagh, Mark Rylance, and James D’Arcy (who can almost be considered a Dorset local following his appearances in series two of Broadchurch).

-Whilst pre-release hype centred on the film debut of Harry Styles - who caused much excitement amongst fans when he was spotted on set at Weymouth and Swanage last year – critics have hailed both the film and performances delivered by the cast.
+Whilst pre-release hype centred on the film debut of Harry Styles - who caused much excitement amongst fans when he was spotted on set at Weymouth and Swanage – critics have hailed both the film and performances delivered by the cast a success.

 Thanks to the team at Weymouth Harbour for sharing the following images taken during the Dunkirk filming.